CreatorOS/Creating-NFTs-using-NEAR-on-Rust/LEARN.md

 ```

 This will compile your contract and copy the resulting .wasm to a result directory, were you can view it easier.
-Create the result directory before running this bash script, inside of scripts.
+Create the result directory before running this bash script.
+Now run ``` sh build.sh ```.
+You will have to wait a bit, this command will install some dependencies first.

 Now let's deploy.
 Create a deploy.sh and add this: